philipturner/transimpedance-amplifier/README.md

 - [DigiKey purchase link](https://www.digikey.com/en/products/detail/texas-instruments/LM311P/277038)

 As stated in Art of Electronics, the inputs of these higher-voltage comparators must not reach the rails.
 The triangle wave generator used for the fast low-noise TIA has a 1/4x attenuation factor.
 The input is 1.25 V and the output is 5.00 V because of resistor ratios.
 My design would be 3.75 V input and 15 V output at the comparator site.

+## October 24, 2025

+I will figure out the op amp today.
+Progress may be slow, but if I stick to a doable goal, I will get something done.